 Learn about the JCK Scholarship and Other Opportunities

-The IEEE James C. Klouda Memorial Scholarship was established in memory of James C. Klouda and his professional career in the field of electromagnetic compatibility.
-The Scholarship Fund awards, on an annual basis, a scholarship to a qualified undergraduate or graduate student seeking an electrical engineering degree with emphasis in the field of EMC or a related discipline, from an accredited U.S. university or college.
-We hope that friends and relatives of our customers might benefit from this award as well so please inquire.
+The IEEE James C. Klouda Memorial Scholarship is in memory of James C. Klouda and his professional career in the field of electromagnetic compatibility.
+The Scholarship Fund awards, on an annual basis, a scholarship to a qualified undergraduate or graduate student seeking an electrical engineering degree with an emphasis in the field of EMC or a related discipline, from an accredited U.S. university or college.
+We hope that friends and relatives of our customers might benefit from this award as well so please ask.
 Contact us for more details on the scholarship and how to apply (or see info below).

 Administration: IEEE EMC Society (EMC-S) will serve as administrator of the IEEE JCK Memorial Scholarship Selection Committee.

 - Be enrolled as a full-time student in electrical engineering at an accredited university or college and inside the U.S. (no distance learning or on-line course students are eligible)

 - Have completed freshman year in an electrical engineering program at an accredited university or college in the U.S.

 - Hold a GPA of 3.0 or above on a 4.0 scale

 - Have completed college coursework in electromagnetic compatibility or in a related discipline